Khamzat Chimaev: UFC Middleweight Champion

 Chimaev faced Dricus du Plessis for the UFC Middleweight Championship on 16 August 2025 at UFC 319.
 He won the title via unanimous decision.
 This win earned Chimaev his sixth Performance of the Night award.

+Chimaev made his first title defense against former champion Sean Strickland at UFC 328 on 9 May 2026.
+He lost the title via split decision, his first loss in a mixed martial arts bout.
+13 out of 24 media outlets scored the bout for Chimaev.

 Training

 Chimaev has trained at Allstar Training Center in Stockholm, Sweden since he was 23 years of age.
 He moved there to start his MMA career in 2017, after previously living in another Swedish town, Kalmar, where he trained at the local wrestling club.
 Chimaev continues to train alongside current and former UFC fighters such as Alexander Gustafsson, Ilir Latifi and Reza Madadi, with the latter being his main trainer.

-In 2022, Chimaev and UFC title challenger Darren Till got in contact to train with each other, with Till arriving to Stockholm in February, and have since been training at Allstars Training Center and shooting content for YouTube and Blockasset.
+In 2022, Chimaev and UFC title challenger Darren Till got in contact to train with each other, with Till arriving in Stockholm in February, and have since been training at Allstars Training Center and shooting content for YouTube and Blockasset.

 In an interview, Chimaev revealed he trains up to five times a day on the peak of training camps, and two to three times when he has no fights coming up.